Monsters-RPG-game/Monsters-messages/README.md

 - Production - prod env.
 This is the env you want, if you are planning on running production env.
 This mode disables debug logs.
 - Development - development settings.
 If you are working on this application, thats the mode you want
 - TestDev - custom env, which will utilize another config file.
 This is prepared for your app to be started on dev/test env in docker/k8s.
 This mode will use debug logs, unlike production mode
 - Test - test env, set while running tests.

-This env will prevent express router from starting.
-That way you can run supertest tests, without any interruptions.
+### 4.2 Api docs

+This project is using swagger docs for api documentation.
+You can access them by route [http://localhost:{port}/docs](http://localhost:8080/docs)

+Instead of adding json/yaml configs, this template is built on swagger-jsdoc package, which utilizes jsdoc comments.
+If you prefer to remove comments from compiled code in tsconfig, make sure to rewrite docs to other tool.

-### 4.2 Logging
+### 4.3 Logging

 This project utilizes winston for logging.
 Logging tool is included in `/src/tools`.
 It provides: